EVOLVED-5G/TSN_FrontEnd/README.md

-# TSN Application Function
+# TSN FrontEnd

 **TSN front-end for Network Application developers.**

-The TSN Application Function allows the configuration of certain parameters in the underlying TSN infrastructure of the testbed.
+The TSN FrontEnd allows the configuration of certain parameters in the underlying TSN infrastructure of the testbed.
 These parameters indicate the expected QoS of the communication.
 The following parameters can be configured, either as part of a Profile, or as values in the `overrides` dictionaries: